- Log in to your MuleSoft Anypoint account.

 Timeout parameter Description Connection Timeout It governs the time the API gateway waits to establish a connection with ASE, following which it sends the client request to the backend server.
 Read Timeout It governs the time the API Gateway waits for ASE's response before sending the request to the backend server.

-If there are any changes to the ASE endpoints, repeat the process explained in step-five and redeploy the configurtion.
+If there are any changes to the ASE endpoints, repeat the process explained in step 5 and redeploy the configuration.

-- Navigate to your API and click on version number as described in step-one.
-In the API page, scroll down to the Deployment Configuration section and click on Redeploy.
+- Navigate to your API and click on version number as described in step 1.
+On the API page, scroll down to the Deployment Configuration section and click on Redeploy.

 Extracting response metadata for APIs with Basic endpoint

 If your API is configured with basic endpoint on MuleSoft version 3.9.x, then add the following properties in your Mule application: